Rightmove Search Tools explained.

 Finally, view alerts and saved searches in ‘My Rightmove’ on the menu at the top of the page on the right-hand side.
 From here, delete alerts and searches when they are no longer required.
 Note from this section other tabs ‘Saved Properties’, ‘Drawn Areas’, Investor News’ and ‘My Details, are available to personalise your experience or edit details, etc.

 Use the ‘School Checker’ to locate a property near your desired school.
 Rightmove’s School Checker tool identifies the areas that where school pupils live.
 In addition, data for schools, inspection reports are available too.

 6. Sold Prices

-Rightmove’s Sold Prices (house prices) tool is useful for researching house prices when buying or selling or simply seeing what a neighbouring property sold for.
-However, it’s worth mentioning many other property portals provide similar information on sold house prices, a key research indicator when selling or buying a house.
+Rightmove’s sold house prices tool assists in researching house prices when buying or selling property.
+Further, users can check the selling price of neighbouring sold properties.
+However, it’s worth mentioning many other property portals provide similar information on sold house prices – a key research indicator when selling or buying a house.

 7. Rightmove Calculators

-Rightmove provides calculators for Help to Buy, property and mortgage affordability when buying a house, which is also useful for buy-to-let.
-Using these calculators can save you a lot of time and money and deciding what properties you can afford to buy.
+Rightmove provides calculators for Help to Buy, property and mortgage affordability when buying a house, which is also helpful for buy-to-let.
+Using these calculators can save you time and money and decide what properties you can afford to buy.